RickyDeFazio/student-lookup/README.md

 # List Pagination and Filtering

-This project uses Javascript, HTML, and CSS to enhance the usability of a web page that is displaying way too much information all at once.
+This project utilizes Javascript, HTML, and CSS to enhance the usability of a web page that is displaying way too much information all at once.